Lebanon Bond Repayment Fails To Reassure Investors | MarketScreener

 The Institute of International Finance in recent weeks called for Lebanon's government to seek financing from the International Monetary Fund.
 Such a bailout would likely require fiscal reforms and a restructuring of the country's private debt, traders said.

 Meanwhile, U.S. government bond yields rose Friday while U.S. stock prices fell, sending mixed signals about prospects for economic growth.
-The yield of the 10-year Treasury rose to around 1.786% Friday, from a close of 1.766% Wednesday, according to Tradeweb.
+The yield of the 10-year Treasury closed at 1.778% Friday, from a close of 1.766% Wednesday, according to Tradeweb.
 Yields rise as bond prices fall.

-The WSJ Dollar Index, which measures the U.S. currency against a basket of 16 others, fell to 91.24 from 91.27 Thursday.
+The WSJ Dollar Index, which measures the U.S. currency against a basket of 16 others, was basically flat at 91.26 on Friday from 91.27 Thursday.

 Write to Matt Wirz at matthieu.wirz@wsj.com